pulkitkejriwal1411/NFT-Mart/README.md

 # NFT-Mart

+A NFT Marketplace to sell and buy NFTs.

 ### Instructions to run:

 1. Clone the project locally, change into the directory, and install the dependencies (npm install)